-When you “surrender” assets or belongings in Chapter 7 Bankruptcy, you’re doing nothing more than indicating a willingness to let it go.
+When you surrender your home, that is assets or belongings in Chapter 7 Bankruptcy, you’re doing nothing more than indicating a willingness to let it go.
 You’re not actually giving it away to anyone.
 By filing for Chapter 7 Bankruptcy, you are attempting to discharge your obligation to pay certain debts.
-In return, you agree to surrender property that is not classified as “exempt” under the bankruptcy laws as applied in Florida.
+In return, you agree to surrender your property/home that is not classified as “exempt” under the bankruptcy laws as applied in Florida.

 However, the bankruptcy code does not force the bankruptcy trustee to take the non-exempt property.
-Instead, the trustee’s goal and obligation is to collect and sell the non-exempt property so that some of that money can go towards paying back some of your creditors.
-If the trustee determines that taking the property, appraising it, storing it, selling it, etc. will not result in a worthwhile gain for the creditors, then that trustee will in all likelihood abandon his or her claim in the property.
-In other words, the trustee will probably not attempt to take your house in a bankruptcy if there is no equity to be had.
+Instead, the trustee’s goal and obligation is to collect and sell the non-exempt property.
+That is so that some of that money can go towards paying back some of your creditors.
+If the trustee determines that taking the property, appraising it, storing it, selling it, etc., will not result in a worthwhile gain for the creditors, then that trustee will in all likelihood abandon his or her claim in the property.
+In other words, the trustee will probably not attempt to take your house in bankruptcy; if there is no equity to be had.

 Furthermore, discharging your personal obligation to pay the mortgage doesn’t mean the bank automatically takes the title and becomes the owner of the house.
 Instead, the bank has to get title to the property.
 The bank can do this either by foreclosure (in state court and outside of bankruptcy), deed-in-lieu of foreclosure, short sale, or other legal means.